 So in natural TSC fashion, I invited her on the blog to get very very very fucking specific with you guys.
-In this post you can expect tips on standing out, proper communication, & long-term strategy when it comes to working with brands.
+In this post you can expect tips on standing out, proper communication, & long-term strategy when it comes to brand partnerships.

 Because time is of the essence, I won’t waste any of yours.
 Let’s get right to it & meet Victoria.

 My name is Victoria Van Ness & I’m a 23-year-old solopreneur & influencer.
 I dropped out of college at 18 to travel the world & launched a blog.
 I lived + blogged remotely in cities like; Montreal, Paris, NYC, Tokyo, Los Angeles, Brussels, & more.
 I settled down in NYC for a year where I landed my first job in influencer marketing & have been in love with the industry ever since.
-Fast forward 4 years later, & I’ve launched my own marketing agency that focuses on travel & hospitality as well as talent management for influencers in the travel and food space.
+From there I have worked with bloggers and Instagram influencers which I’ve learned great tips.
+Fast forward 4 years later, I started working with brands & I’ve launched my own marketing agency that focuses on travel & hospitality as well as talent management for influencers in the travel and food space.

 Throughout the years I’ve picked up some tips that I think a lot of people could benefit from.

 ♡ Have a media kit.
 Not a rate card.